holoviz/panel/doc/Roadmap.rst

    outside of the notebook as well as in it, and so it would be great to have a drag-and-drop interface either based on the Jupyter-Dashboards project or developed separately to provide similar capabilities.
-As for Jupyter-Dashboards, the layout information could be stored as cell metadata in the notebook, providing hints for Panel to set up the dashboard layout when served separately.
+As for Jupyter Dashboards, the layout information could be stored as cell metadata in the notebook, providing hints for Panel to set up the dashboard layout when served separately.
    There are likely to be tricky issues with control flow that would